vmware-archive/scantron/README.md

 # scantron

-> scan BOSH deployments for security vulnerabilities
+> scan machines for unexpected processes, ports, or permissions

 ## purpose